bcnmy/docs/docs/Account/signers/dynamic.md

 ### 4b.
 Initialize a ECDSAOwnershipValidationModule

 Now you're ready to allow the user to authorize actions from their Biconomy smart account by signing messages with their Dynamic wallet.
-This is done by initializing a `ECDSAOwnershipValidationModule` for the user's smart account and passing in a signer from the users wallet.
+This is done by initializing a `ECDSAOwnershipValidationModule` for the user's smart account and passing in a signer from the user's wallet.

 ```tsx
 import { ECDSAOwnershipValidationModule, DEFAULT_ECDSA_OWNERSHIP_MODULE } from "@biconomy/modules";